CaptainSparrow17/OBSIDIAN-NOTES/MSP/Microsoft 365/MS-102 -Tenent.md

 Restrictive
 ![](../../Attachements/Pasted%20image%2020251115113206.png)
-Yes= suppore Ram is user admin of whole Tenant and
+Yes= suppore Ram is user admin of whole Tenant and Shyam is user admin of the AU only.
+Then only Shyam can do User Admin task on this AU, Ram cannot